Our Blog

 The opportunity of off-payroll working, working with freelance consultants using our Umbrella Company

 Payrolling, off-payroll working allows a company to work with people without having to formally recruit them.
-It allows consultants to find and work on mandates without having to become independent, while receiving a salary and being assured that all social charges, insurance and insurance cover is paid.
+It allows consultants to find and work on mandates, while receiving a salary and being assured that all social charges, insurance and insurance cover is paid.

 For the company seeking to work with one or more consultants for a short or medium term mission, payrolling allows: